 5. If all else fails...

 If your mascara still isn’t cutting it then it’s time to switch to a waterproof formula.
-Or, if you can’t bear waving goodbye to your fave, lash-building formula, at least get your hands on a lash primer, like Estée Lauder Little Black Primer, £21 (opens in new tab).
-The black formula helps your mascara stay put, plus you can use it on top for super smudge-proof, flake-proof peepers.
+Or, if you can’t bear waving goodbye to your fave, fiber-filled lash-building formulas, at least get your hands on a lash primer, like Estée Lauder Little Black Primer, £21.

 Sagal is a journalist, specialising in lifestyle, pop culture, fashion and beauty.
 She has written for a number of publications including Vogue, Glamour, Stylist, Evening Standard, Bustle, You Magazine, Dazed and Wonderland to name a few.